-September 25, 2012.
-Posted by Joshua Jackson.Antoine Batiste (Wendell Pierce) plays in a tribute to tuba player Kerwin James.
+June 1, 2011.
+Posted by Joshua Jackson.Antoine Batiste (Wendell Pierce) leads the Soul Apostles in the latest episode of Treme.
 (Image Credit: Paul Schiraldi/HBO)

 © 2011 WBGO